AlisinaDevelo/Chatster/SECURITY.md

 ## Scope notes

 This project is a **demo / reference** stack.
-It uses permissive WebSocket origins in development and stores data in a local SQLite file.
-Before exposing it to the internet, review [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) and harden configuration (TLS, origins, auth, backups, secrets).
+It uses permissive WebSocket origins when `CHATSTER_ALLOWED_ORIGINS` is unset and stores data in a local SQLite file.
+Before exposing it to the internet, read [docs/THREAT_MODEL.md](docs/THREAT_MODEL.md), [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md), and harden configuration (TLS, origins, auth, backups, secrets).

 ## Supported versions